Netweave-Managed-Networking/netweave/README.md

       3. Now you should be able to see the Hello World page in the browser on `my.application.com`
    5. delete the public folder for now, `rm -r ~/my.application.com/public`
 3. REMOTE <-> LOCAL
-   1. Now upload the real application, upload all the files and folders except
+   1. Now upload the real application, upload all the files and folders into `~/my.application.com/` (overwriting the public folder), except
       1. `node_modules` not needed since `vite build` bundled all needed javascript to the build folder
       2. `vendor` not needed since we will install the dependencies later directly to the server itself
       3. `.git` not needed (it is needed if you want to deploy changes via git of course, but for that `npm` must be executable on your server)